enthought/traits-futures/docs/source/guide/cancel.rst

 Making the approximation cancellable
 ------------------------------------

-Here's a modification of the above function that checks for cancellation every 100 thousand iterations (which works out to around every 50th of a second on my machine).
+Here's a modification of the above function that checks for cancellation every 100 thousand iterations (which, for reference, worked out to around every 50th of a second when tested on a high-end 2018 laptop).
 It adds just two lines to the original function.

 .. code-block:: python
    :emphasize-lines: 6-7